PaulDance/xr/notes/rust/minesweeper.md

 using iterators with enumerates, maps and collects.
 Use `str::as_bytes` in order to get constant-time access to neighboring characters.

-Your solution is indeed a bit slow.
+Your solution performs indeed a bit slow.
 I ran a few benchmarks based on the `large_board` unit test on my machine and got the following results:

 @insideoutclub's solution using iterators only: